 Perhaps the best reason for Orthodox Christians to fast?
 Jesus Himself did.
 He prepared Himself for doing His Father’s work by fasting forty days and forty nights.
 While fasting He endured temptation as we all do, and set the ultimate example for us.
 Jesus shows us we all have the ability to overcome these temptations through prayer, fasting, and faith.

-Fasting challenges us to give up certain things in order to give more time and attention to God.
-It aids us in attaining salvation.
-One of the Orthodox Church’s Lenten hymns illustrates this beautifully when it tells us to being the fast with joy.
+Not only that, but fasting redirects our lives toward God and reminds us of our dependence on Him.
+It challenges us to put food in its proper place after Adam and Eve’s misuse of the fruit in Paradise: We eat to live, rather than live to eat!
+As such, this aids us in attaining salvation.
+One of the Orthodox Church’s Lenten hymns illustrates this beautifully when it tells us to begin the fast with joy.
 It tells us that if we only fast from food and not from our passions/vices, we fast in vain.
 The true fast, it says, rejects evil, silences the tongue, lays aside anger, and cuts off lust, lying, and cursing.

 Fasting is joyful for the Orthodox